 - Turn off your lights after sunset.
 Candlelights and salt lamps, as well as certain red lights, can provide ample illumination for most evening activities, while still promoting melatonin production.

-- Use temperature to promote sleep onset and maintenance.
-One way to improve sleep quality is by maintaining an optimal body temperature before sleep onset, as well as throughout the night (which can be extra challenging for those with hormone imbalances).
-This can mean adjusting the temperature in the room itself, as well as using techniques to adjust the core body temperatures.
-It is widely known that bedtime routines that heat up the body, like taking a hot bath, or using a sauna, allow the body to relax.
-A study found that cooling down before going to sleep can help with sleep onset, and I’ve found that the most beneficial form of sauna therapy involves using an infrared sauna.
+- Heating up the body to prepare for resting: It is widely known that bedtime routines that heat up the body, like taking a hot bath, or using a sauna, allow the body to relax, and I’ve found that the most beneficial form of sauna therapy involves using an infrared sauna.
 Not only will you be sweating out toxins, but you may also find that you feel much better, more rested, and less stressed after just one session!
 Infrared saunas also raise and then lower the body’s temperature, which is conducive to deeper sleep.
 I love and use the Sunlighten sauna regularly, which helps me to detox and relax.
 (However, please note that sauna use may not be recommended in specific circumstances, or for those with certain medical conditions.
 You can learn more about infrared sauna contraindications in my article on saunas and Hashimoto’s.)

-- When I was a little girl, I noticed that I would frequently wake at night due to nightmares, if the room where I slept was too hot.
+- Cooling down the body to support sleep onset and maintenance: Have you ever tossed and turned and had trouble falling asleep, even though you were tired, only to realize you were too hot?
+While warming rituals can put us in a relaxed and tired state, cooling off the body actually helps with sleep onset and maintenance, and being too warm can actually interfere with sleep!
+[11] When I was a little girl, I noticed that I would frequently wake at night due to nightmares, if the room where I slept was too hot.
 Interestingly, researchers have in fact confirmed the link between nightmares and warm sleeping environments that cause the body to stay in REM sleep for too long.
 To counteract this, you can lower your thermostat at night or open a window.
-The ideal sleeping temperature is between 60-67 degrees Fahrenheit, although some individuals with poorly controlled hypothyroidism might find that to be too cold.

 - Use a white/pink noise machine to block outside sounds.